grimnebulin/conkeror-jquery/README.md

     const $ = $$(buffer);
     $("body").wipeout($.hello("World"));

-## Built-In Plugins
+## Extra functionality

-A number of useful jQuery plugins are provided by the `jquery-util.js` file.
+A number of useful jQuery functions are provided by the `jquery-util.js` file.
+These essentially amount to built-in plugins.

 ### Mutation